 Whilst people often know a lot about common physical health problems, ignorance of mental health is prevalent.
 Regular first aid courses are widespread, however most of these courses do not address helping with mental health problems.
 Mental Health First Aid (MHFA) training aims to fill this gap.

-MHFA has a network of over 1000 accredited Instructors across Australia.
+MHFA has a network of over 1000 accredited Instructors delivering training in communities and workplaces across Australia .
 To find a course in your area, use the Course Calendar or Find an Instructor in your area.

-Our intensive Instructor Training Courses accredit suitable candidates to become MHFA Instructors who can deliver courses in their community or workplace.
-See the How to Apply menu.
+Our intensive week long Instructor Training Courses accredit suitable candidates to become MHFA Instructors who can deliver courses in their community or workplace.
+MHFA Australia provides ongoing support and professional development to accredited MHFA Instructors.

 The Mental Health First Aid International Manual is most relevant to people living in developed countries, which have established mental health care systems equivalent in standard to those in Australia and where the culture could be described as Western.
 Available now in the shop.